aws-samples/amazon-ec2-native-infrastructure-security-workshop/docs/labsteps.md

 1. Let’s go back to **GuardDuty** and see what findings we may have.
 If this is a new or infrequently used account, you may have no Findings.
 If you do have Findings and this is not a new account, we can walk through those separately.
 2. Since this is a good design and relatively new, let’s create some demonstration findings in **Settings**
 3. After we **Generate sample findings** we can go back to the **Findings**
-4. 16 High Severity Findings, 30 Medium Severity Findings, and 7 Informational Findings (where can you see those numbers quickly) show up.
+4. You'll see some High Severity, Medium Severity,  and Informational Findings.
 Let’s investigate the High Severity finding called **[SAMPLE]
 [SAMPLE] Backdoor:EC2/DenialOfService.Dns**
 5. You can see the (fake) instance that caused this Finding, what the instance did wrong, when it occurred, and more information.
 The “.Dns” at the end means something, do you know what?
 Does the **Action Type** help?
       * What are the 3 data sources GuardDuty uses?